NREL/lore/pysam/README.md

 2. Build Release version of SSC (to at least verify no errors in Windows build), but first unload the following projects:
 	* TCSConsole
 	* SDKtool
 3. Install Docker, start Docker Desktop, and switch to Linux containers if needed.
-Open Settings -> General and check "Use the WSL 2 based engine".
-Follow the instructions to install if needed.

 	*NOTE:* If Docker does not have enough memory to start Linux containers:
 	1. Download [RAMMap](https://docs.microsoft.com/en-us/sysinternals/downloads/rammap) from the Microsoft Sysinternals tool set
 	2. In RAMMap, select: `Empty -> Empty Working Sets` then `File -> Refresh`
+3. Open Settings -> General and **uncheck** "Use the WSL 2 based engine".
 4. Pull the manylinux1 container by opening a command prompt and running:
 	```
 	docker pull quay.io/pypa/manylinux1_x86_64